haddasbronfman/cloudland-otel-workshop/README.md

     });
     ```

-    Create exporter: We will use OTLPTraceExporter, which sends the data to the collector in grpc protocol.
+    **Create exporter:** We will use `OTLPTraceExporter`, which sends the data to the collector in grpc protocol.
 The collector we use is openTelemetry Collector, which already runs on this aws machine: [http://52.102.225.118](http://52.102.225.118) on port 4317.

     ```javascript
     const exporter = new OTLPTraceExporter({